 Adapt to provide comfort and connection

-Households are streaming more OTT (over-the-top) content than ever before.
+Households are streaming more OTT (over-the-top) or streaming TV content than ever before.
 In April, total households streaming via Connected TVs increased 29%, compared to the same time last year, while total households streaming via boxes/sticks increased 43%.
 In addition, the total OTT hours streamed by Connected TVs increased 24%, while total OTT hours streamed by Boxes/Sticks increased 16%.2

 As families spend more time at home together, we’re seeing brands quickly adapt to find ways to bring their customers comfort and connection.
 A movie studio, for example, pivoted their planned theatrical release strategy to provide customers with a great “movie-going” experience in the comfort of their own homes.
 They allowed audiences to enjoy the family-friendly film as originally scheduled by releasing it directly to Prime Video Cinema and other streaming services, on the same day it would’ve premiered in theaters.
 In addition to promoting the straight-to-digital release, the teams found opportunities to create a deeper alignment between the film and associated merchandise by coordinating advertising efforts between the film and licensed consumer products.
 By adapting its strategy, the studio was able to connect and communicate with customers in new and memorable ways.

 To develop long-term relationships and build trust, communication is key.
 Your customers want to hear from you.
 According to a March survey conducted by Edelman, 83% of global respondents said they want compassionate connection, including brand messaging that communicates empathy and support with the struggles they face.3